St. Clement of Alexandria (150-216 A.D.)

 He speaks of the apostolic tradition he received from his teachers.
 He had no doubt, known some who recalled Ignatius and Polycarp or perhaps, even some who as children had heard St. John speak of our Lord's commands.
 He could claim to be in the next succession after the apostles.

 He sees all the values the Greeks held dear, in mythology, philosophy and their mystery cults, fulfilled in Christ, who is the true mystagogue and the dispenser of wisdom.
 He see Christ as the ministrel who gives harmony to the universe and makes music to God.
-He sees the divine Word as the Sun of Righteousness enlightening the whole world.
+For Clement, the divine Word is the Sun of Righteousness enlightening the whole world.
 He urges converts to resist the siren call of pleasure and cling instead to the wood of the Cross in order to be freed from corruption.
 Cardinal Dulles in his book, A History of Apologetics, says, “he is above all a Christian humanist, who moves easily amid the arts and letters of classical civilization combining Christian piety with the highest values of ancient culture” (p.
 41).

 He has two quotations in the Catechism of the Catholic Church: